Ken Block (politician): 2014 election

 On May 21, 2013, Block announced he would once again run for office as Governor of Rhode Island in the 2014 election.
-Weeks later, political operative Jeff Britt joined the Moderate Party as Block's campaign manager.
-Britt was previously a political ally of Democratic House Speaker Gordon Fox and former Republican governor Don Carcieri.
+He based his campaign on a plan to save Rhode Island taxpayers $1 billion by eliminating wasteful spending.
+Weeks after Block's campaign launch, political operative Jeff Britt joined the Moderate Party as Block's campaign manager; Britt was previously a political ally of Democratic House Speaker Gordon Fox and former Republican governor Don Carcieri.
 His campaign was endorsed by blogger and third-party activist Dennis Mikolay praising him as a government watchdog.
 One of his last public appearances as a Moderate candidate took place at Roger Williams University on September 30, 2013.

 Switch to the Republican Party

 On October 28, 2013, Block officially announced at a Barrington town hall meeting that he would be joining the Republican Party with the intention of running as its candidate for the 2014 gubernatorial election.
-The news was not totally unexpected as Block, who had been largely funding the Moderate Party with his own finances, including his 2010 campaign, held a poll on his chances running as a Moderate or Republican candidate over the summer.
+The news was not totally unexpected as Block, who had been largely funding the Moderate Party with his own finances, including his 2010 campaign, commissioned a poll on his chances running as a Moderate or Republican candidate over the summer.
 A Taubman Center for Public Policy and American Institutions poll indicated only 9% of participants would vote for Block as a Moderate candidate.
 Three months earlier, Block suggested that he would be open to running as a Republican during a WPRO interview with Buddy Cianci.
 He had also been courted by Republican Joe Trillo to join the party partially to prevent another four-way race which allowed then independent candidate Lincoln Chafee to win the 2010 election.

 John DePetro called Block's decision a "smart political move" and speculated on the upcoming GOP primary between Block and Republican party favorite Cranston mayor Allan Fung.
 The news was also discussed on A Lively Experiment with guest panelists Dave Layman, WPRO/WPRI legal analyst Louis Pulner, Brown University political science professor Wendy Schiller, and Arlene Violet.